Disney Channel

-Disney Channel, sometimes known as simply Disney, is an American pay television channel that serves as the flagship property of Disney Branded Television, a unit of the Disney Entertainment division of The Walt Disney Company.
+Disney Channel is an American pay television channel that serves as the flagship property of Disney Branded Television, a unit of the Disney Entertainment business segment of the Walt Disney Company.

-Launched on April 18, 1983 under the name The Disney Channel as a premium channel on top of basic cable television systems, it originally showcased programming towards families due to availability of home television sets locally at the time.
-Since 1997, as just Disney Channel, its programming has shifted focus to target mainly children and adolescents between ages 7 and 17.
-The channel showcases original first-run children's television series, theatrically-released and original television films and other selected third-party programming.
+Launched on April 18, 1983, under the name The Disney Channel as a premium channel on top of basic cable television systems, it originally showcased programming towards families due to availability of home television sets locally at the time.
+It dropped "The" from its name in 1997, thus getting rebranded as Disney Channel, with its programming shifting focus to target mainly children and adolescents ages 6–14.
+The channel showcases original first-run children's television series, theatrically released and original television films and other selected third-party programming.